ipilcher/sad/README.md

 ```

 Check that the daemon correctly detected the default source addresses and is
-announcing the it on the correct interfaces.
+announcing it on the correct interfaces.

 If necessary, the daemon can be run from the command line (usually with `-d` or
 `--debug`) for debugging purposes.
 To run as a non-`root` user, specify a